Hudsonps/setting-up-my-system/README.md

 ### **Installing the Linters**

 Since these linters are essentially python packages, they would be environment-dependent.
-We are going to install them at the conda base environment and discuss in the next sections how to configure VSCode to access these linters even when we change environments.
+We are going to install them at the conda base environment and discuss in the next sections how to configure VSCode to access these linters.

+Disclaimer: I tried making the linters environment-agnostic, i.e., making environments use global linters, but it seems like VSCode does not support that (for example, it causes pylint to fail when checking for whether packages are present when being imported).

-To install the linters on the base environment:
+To install the linters on a given environment:

-- Make sure the base environment is active by running `coda deactivate` and `coda activate base`
+- Make sure that that environment is active by running `coda deactivate` and `coda activate <environment_path_or_name>`

-- Confirm that the commands `which python` and `which pip` output paths associated with conda
+- Confirm that the commands `which python` and `which pip` output paths are associated with that environment

 - To install flake8, run `conda install -c conda-forge flake8`